A Heartbreaking Loss in Scotland

 But at the end of November, when Lucas’s family had finished hanging Christmas decorations, he became ill with a fever.
 But throughout the night, Lucas’s illness quickly progressed, and it became clear that this was no simple fever.
 When his mother, Sascha, discovered a rash on his stomach, she rushed Lucas to Glasgow’s Queen Elizabeth University Hospital.
 The hospital discovered that he had somehow contracted meningitis, and they treated Lucas aggressively with antibiotics for days.

 “On December 3,” the Daily Mail reported, “during the early hours the child they loved so much died from meningococcal septicaemia – a combination of meningitis and septicaemia, or blood poisoning.

-Months later, Sascha’s mother, Angela–Lucas’s grandmother–was in Turkey when she decided to send a message in a bottle commemorating Lucas into the Mediterranean.
+Well, many find it comforting to send a message in a bottle commemorating a lost loved one, as I have posted about before.
+So, months later, Sascha’s mother, Angela–Lucas’s grandmother–was in Turkey when she decided to send a message in a bottle commemorating Lucas into the Mediterranean.
 She sent the bottle to sea just two weeks after what would have been Lucas’s third birthday.

 She explained to the Daily Mail that she did this to symbolically “set Lucas’s spirit free”.

 An American Mother Finds a Message in a Bottle After Her Own Loss